ghost-aHVudGVy/Help-Desk-Labs/README.md

 ---

-### 11.End-to-End Help Desk Onboarding Simulation Lab
+### 11. End-to-End Help Desk Onboarding Simulation Lab

 In this capstone lab, I simulated the full IT onboarding workflow for a new employee in a Windows domain environment.